joelwembo/django-multitenant-saas-ecommerce-kubernetes/README.md

 For Windows

-(Insde the Project folder at the root folder with manage.py) python -m pip install --user virtualenv virtualenv env
+(Project folder at the root folder with manage.py) python -m pip install --user virtualenv virtualenv env

 for Lunix source env/bin/activate